fabilab/northstar/README.md

 ```

 ## Roadmap
-We are planning to release on Pypi and write up a paper
-to describe it.
+We are writing up a paper to describe it.

 ## License notes
 NOTE: The module leidenalg to perform graph-based clstering is released